 Got an artsy friend whose workspace needs a little lift?
 This bud vase might just do the trick.

 When it comes to bud vases, you need options.
 This one would look super cool with marigolds.

-This ring tree from West Elm is a stylish and efficient way to display jewelry.
+This cat-decorated ring dish from West Elm is a stylish and efficient way to display jewelry — for any cat-lover.

 Remember real, tangible, printed photos?
 You can still make them at CVS or Walmart, or even through online vendors like Mpix.